optimism-java/hildr/README.md

 - [Go](https://github.com/ethereum-optimism/optimism/tree/develop/op-node)

 ## System requirements
-To run a `hildr-node` and `op-geth` node, at least 4C8G and 100GB of disk is required, as well as the installation of Java version 21 and Go version 1.20.8, must lower then v1.21.
+To run a `hildr-node` and `op-geth` node, at least 4C8G and 100GB of disk is required, as well as the installation of Java version 21 and Go version 1.20.8, must be lower than v1.21.

 ## Running `hildr-node`

-First, use Docker start a `op-geth` container in hildr project root directory:
+First, use Docker start an `op-geth` container in hildr project root directory:

 ```shell
 cd ./docker && docker compose -f docker/docker-compose.yml up op-geth